KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/stabilize.rst

 **stepsize** Step size of search process.
 Region around minimum is scanned with 1 pixel resolution.
 Default = 6.

 **show** 0 = draw nothing, 1 or 2 = show fields and transforms.
-Use 1 or 2 to preview what the process is going to do.   `example <http://public.hronopik.de/vid.stab/files/skiing_veryshaky_visualized8_short.ogv>`_.
+Use 1 or 2 to preview what the process is going to do. `Example <http://public.hronopik.de/vid.stab/files/skiing_veryshaky_visualized8_short.ogv>`_.
 Default = 0.
 Non-zero values of this parameter are not relevant in the **Kdenlive** implementation - use zero.
 This option is not available in version 0.9.3.

 **mincontrast** Below this contrast, the field is discarded.
 Range 0-1.
 Default = 0.3.
 You may want to use a smaller value for a really low contrast clip.